Papa Bear Awards 2012

 Q: Where do I send my votes?

-A: You can send them by email to papabearawards@yahoo.com, alternatively by ffnet PM.
+A: You can send them by email to papabearawards@yahoo.com, alternatively by ffnet PM to Papa Bear Awards.
 You will always receive a confirmation once your votes have been registered.
+This could take a few days though, so don’t worry if you don’t get an instant confirmation.

 Q: Do I have to vote in every category?